Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - The time taken in seconds for the shape of the concrete to change from cone to cylinder when tested in the Vee-Bee sensitometer.

-The suggested values of workability for different works are as shown in the table below:
+The suggested values of workability for different works are shown in the table below:

 Factors Affecting the Workability of Concrete